sahilzalte/365-DAYS-365-CODES/README.md

   - **Day 211:** Overview of the Project – Generated full technical documentation covering architecture, stack, workflows, and key components.
   - **Day 212:** Initial Next.js e-commerce setup with Clerk authentication, project structure, env configs, global styles, routing, and basic UI for products, cart, orders, and seller dashboard.
   - **Day 213** Completed all UI work, integrated Clerk for Google Sign-In, and added API keys to the .env file.
+  - **Day 214** Set up MongoDB database and cluster for data storage and implemented login and logout functionality.

 ---